br-automation-com/mvDemoTrak/src/Logical/Libraries/McAcpTrak/McAcpTrakCfg.typ

 		mcASMSCAE_VIRT_SH := 1, (*Virtual shuttles - Exclude all virtual shuttles from collision avoidance, i.e., do not prevent virtual shuttles from overlapping with any other shuttles*) mcASMSCAE_VIRT_TOWARDS_PHS_SH := 2 (*Virtual towards physical shuttles - Exclude virtual shuttles from collision avoidance towards physical shuttles, i.e., do not prevent virtual shuttles from overlapping with any physical shuttles*)
 		);
-	McASMShColAvExType : STRUCT (*Type of exlusion for collision avoidance*) Type : McASMShColAvExEnum; (*Exclusion selector setting*)
+	McASMShColAvExType : STRUCT (*Type of exclusion for collision avoidance*) Type : McASMShColAvExEnum; (*Exclusion selector setting*)
 	END_STRUCT;
 	McASMShColAvMaxMdlDimLenType : STRUCT (*Length of the shuttle model*)